 What will you build?
-Check out Imagination Playground, our brand-new permanent exhibition located in Festival Plaza.
+Check out Imagination Playground located in Festival Plaza.

 Imagination Playground is a breakthrough playspace concept conceived and designed by architect David Rockwell to encourage child-directed, unstructured free play, the kind of play that is critical to nurturing children’s creativity.
 With a focus on loose parts, Imagination Playground offers a changing array of elements that allows children to constantly reconfigure their environment and to design their own course of play.
 Giant foam blocks, fabric, slides, noodles and balls overflow with creative potential for children to play, dream, build and explore endless possibilities.

 Asking open-ended questions is a powerful way to to spark conversations and enrich children’s learning in our exhibit spaces.

 When you use open ended questions like these to promote deeper engagement by children, you also find out about child’s interests.
 How might your conversations with children at the Museum lay the foundation for a deeper project after your visit?

 - How can we build it so this structure doesn't fall?

 - What kinds of noises can these blocks make?